Alabama Mesothelioma & Asbestos Lawyer

 Like all other states, Alabama imposes a strict deadline for filing lawsuits, known as the statute of limitations.
 If you do not file your lawsuit before this deadline, you forfeit your right to recover the compensation you need and deserve.

-The statute of limitations in Alabama is generally two years from the date the injury occurred.
+The statute of limitations for mesothelioma in Alabama is generally two years from the date the injury occurred.
 For cases in which the last exposure was on or after May 19, 1979, the diagnosis date is considered the date of injury.

 This is known as the discovery rule because it is the date you discovered the injury.
 The discovery rule does not apply in Alabama when the last exposure occurred before May 19, 1979.
 In these cases, the statute of limitations has already expired.